dst78/planck/README.md

 ## hardware notes
 Since this module is Arduino based, all input/outputs have been voltage limited via Schottky diodes to 0-5V.

+## A note on tuning
+Due to variance in the frequency crystals of individual Arduinos it is likely that you have to tune your module before it is usable.
+You can do this by following the instructions outlined in the README inside the freqGen folder.

 ## What's in the name?
 The module was named in honor of Max Planck and as a reference to the Planck-length.